 TIP: Check the tide tables at Mont St. Michel if you plan on walking outside the fortifications.
 The tides come in fast and the surrounding land will be underwater before you know it.

 Many tourists travel from Paris to Normandy by train or rental car.
 Living in England at the time, we used the car ferry to cross the Channel and drive to Bayeux, which we chose as a home base for our exploration.
 A car is the most convenient way to get around, as most of the sights are spread across the region.
 There are also a number of tour companies that provide day trips from Paris by coach or private transport.
 We spent four days in the Normandy region, including one just for D-Day sites, but you could easily find enough to occupy your family for a week.
+With more time, you could incorporate day trips to Giverny to see the gardens that inspired Claude Monet’s paintings, or seaside towns like Le Havre.

 Staying in an apartment in the center of town was the best choice for us, but Bayeux also has charming hotels, and we would love to stay in a villa in the countryside on our next trip.
 Wherever you stay, bring your brolly (umbrella)!
 The weather in Normandy is similar to that of southern England — come prepared for rain and chilly evenings.